Million Short

 Million Short is a web search engine from Toronto-based startup Exponential Labs.
 The search engine, which brands itself as “more of a discovery engine,” allows users to filter the top million websites on the internet out of their search, resulting in a unique set of results and placing an emphasis on content discovery.
 This approach to search is also designed to combat the impact that aggressive black and grey hat SEO practices have on mainstream search results.

 History

 Million Short was conceived in 2012 by Exponential Labs.
 The program gathers results like any other engine, then uses web rankings to exclude the most popular sites before producing its final results.
 More recently the company has continued to develop its own search technology and web crawling capacities, and uses proprietary data to help inform the Million Short search results.

-Upon its April 2012 launch, Million Short earned significant attention, first from online communities such as Reddit and Hacker News, and then from both blogs and mainstream publications.
+Upon its April 2012 launch, Million Short earned significant attention, first from online communities such as Reddit and Hacker News, and then from both blogs and mainstream publications like the BBC, TechCrunch, The Atlantic, The Verge, Wired and The New York Times.

 The months following Million Short's launch saw a number of updates to the engine, including international support, mobile and tablet optimization, browser search extensions, design updates, and voice search.

+Million Short was also the focus of research study How Relevant is the Long Tail?
+A Relevance Assessment Study on Million Short.
+Published in arXiv, a relevance assessment study with the Million Short long-tail web search engine.